 The North Central Blaze is a non-profit youth sports basketball organization.
 The club is a member of the Amateur Athletic Union of the U.S.A.
 Inc. (AAU).
 North Central Blaze is recognized as tax-exempt under the Amateur Athletic Union of the U.S. Inc.'s group 501(c)3 determination ruling.
 Our club currently serves female and male athletes in age divisions from 9-and-under through Junior Divisions (16U) in all communities throughout Central and Eastern Massachusetts as well as Southern New Hampshire.

-Founded in the early 1990s with just two teams and 24 players, the Blaze will be entering its 20th year in Spring 2013 with an expected enrollment of roughly 275 players.
+Founded in the early 1990s with just two teams and 24 players, the Blaze now has an annual enrollment of over 250 players on 20+ boys and girls teams.

 For GIRLS: www.neaau.org/girlsbasketball.aspx